odmoon/mlops-stock-price-prediction/README.md

 - **Parallelism:** Use multi-threading or multi-processing for data loading and preprocessing.
 - **Hardware Utilization:** Ensure the GPU is fully utilized during training.

+## Model deployment and CI/CD
+# Github Action workflows
+This project utilizes GitHub Actions to automate the CI/CD process.
+The workflows are defined in .github/workflows/ci.yml and include steps for testing, building Docker images, and running model training with Continuous Machine Learning (CML).

+# CI Workflow
+The CI workflow is triggered on every push and pull request to the main branch.
+It consists of the following jobs:
+1. Test: Runs the unit tests (Pytest) and code quality checks with ruff.
+2. Build Docker Image: Builds and pushes a Docker image to Docker Hub.
+3. CML Run: Runs the model training and profiling, and publishes a report using CML.
+Workflow File: .github/workflows/ci.yml

+# Setup Instructions on Github action

+1. Set up GitHub Secrets: Ensure the following secrets are set up in your GitHub repository:
+DOCKER_PASSWORD: Docker Hub access token.
+DOCKER_USERNAME: Docker Hub username.
+WANDB_API_KEY: Weights and Biases API key passed along with the docker build and Dockerfile as env variable.
+GITHUB_TOKEN: GitHub token for CML (automatically provided).
+GOOGLE_APPLICATION_CREDENTIALS: Google Cloud service account JSON key /as the dvc is stored on remote GCP storage/

+2. Every PR or merge on main action will trigger automatically.
+You can also manually trigger them from the Actions tab in your GitHub repository.
+Logs and actions for each workflow is stored in Actions tab on your github repo.

 ## Report for findings, challenges, and areas for improvement